 Connie Johnson Breast Cancer Research Lab (Lab Head: A/Prof Elgene Lim)

 Genomic Cancer Medicine (Lab Head: Prof David Thomas)

 Invasion and Metastasis Lab (Lab Head: Prof Paul Timpson)

 Matrix and Metastasis Group (Group Leader: Dr Thomas Cox)

 Network Biology Lab (Lab Head: Dr David Croucher)

-Personalised Cancer Therapeutics Lab (Lab Head: Dr Marina Pajic)
+Personalised Cancer Therapeutics Lab (Lab Head: A/Prof Marina Pajic)

 Single Cell and Computational Genomics Lab (Lab Head: A/Prof Joseph Powell)

 Tumour Progression Lab (Lab Head: A/Prof Alex Swarbrick)

 Translational Breast Cancer Research Group (Group Leader: Prof Sandra O'Toole)